 What are the Best Home Renovations for Maximum ROI?

-You can sell your house for more with a blitz marketing strategy and by doing some renovation.
+You can sell your house for more with a blitz marketing strategy and by doing some smart renovations.
 You don’t have to advertise it of course.
 Let buyers be amazed with your upgraded home.

 Below are the Top 10 House Renos and links to other helpful resources to assist in your reno decision and sell it for the highest price.
 You’ll find it does make a difference in your sales results.

-Which are the renovations that will bring the biggest return in 2018?
+Which are the renovations that will bring the biggest return?
 You might be intrigued by the numbers from Metrostudy’s renovation index and report for the last quarter.
 Homeowners and sellers are spending 5% more on renos and they’re likely spending it in bathroom and kitchen upgrades or overhauls.

 If you’re strategic, you might be able to get more professional results over several rooms, instead of use one room.

-We’ve got the help of Houzz and the HGTV home renovation empire to help us stay on top of trends with a list of your best bets below.
+We’ve got the help of Houzz and the HGTV home renovation empire to help us stay on top of home improvement trends with a list of your best bets below.

 With the real estate markets in some cities cooling (except Vancouver) and with a slight chance of a housing crash in cities such as the SF Bay Area, Toronto, Dallas, Denver and so on, homeowners are having to dress up their property to get a great price.
 If you can get the financing, and you choose the right renos that buyers like today, and it should be money well spent.

 What is the Average Cost of a Home Reno?